AckeeCZ/cosmas/README.md

 ### VS Code debugging not showing log messages

 This problem is caused by a way VS Code handles console output.
-Therefore it appears in Winston and pino (underlying library of ackee-node-logger) as well.
+Therefore it appears in Winston and pino (underlying library of cosmas) as well.

 However, it can be easily solved by adding eithe